Do I need life insurance if I’m single?

 Life insurance for carers

-It’s not just partners and kids that depend on you.
-If you’re caring for elderly or disabled parents or relatives, they might suffer financially if you were to die.
-The lump-sum paid out by a life insurance policy could help relieve some of this burden.
+If you’re caring for elderly or disabled parents or relatives or paying for their care, they might suffer financially if you died.
+The lump sum paid out by a life insurance policy could help relieve some of this burden.

 Covering funeral costs

-Knowing your funeral costs could be covered can be a big relief for you and your loved ones, who won’t be stuck with a hefty bill.
-Consider that even the most basic funeral could cost around £4,100.
+Knowing your funeral costs could be covered can be a relief for you and your loved ones, who won’t face a hefty bill.

 If you don’t think you need life insurance, you can buy funeral insurance as a standalone policy.